nktnlx/data_analysis_course/README.md

 9. **Ads Campaign** -- plotting data in logarithmic scale to find the type of data distribution, finding ad_id with an anomalistic number of views.
 Comparing average and simple moving average views data.
 Calculating clients' registration to publishing ad conversion rate (**CR**).
 Categorizing clients' registration data and labeling it.
 Plotting results with help of interactive Plotly plot.
 10. **Visits by Browser** -- analising web-site visits.
 Defining proportion of real users and visits by bots.
 Finding the most popular browser for users and for bots.
 Bar-plotting results, downloading data using **Google Docs API** and merging it to our dataframe.
 Read_csv, groupby, agg, query, sort_values, pivot, fillna, assign and merge methods were used for Exploratory Data Analysis.
 11. **Telegram Bot Airflow Reporting**  -- reading an advertising campaign data from Google Docs spreadsheet, creating pandas dataframe to calculate clicks, views, **CTR** and money spent on the campaign.
 Calculating day by day change of the metrics, writing report with results to a txt file and sending this file via telegram bot to your mobile phone.
 The script is executed by Airflow every Monday at 12:00 p.m.
 12. **SQL Tasks** -- SQL excercises done by me while passing this data analysis course.
+Clickhouse (via Tabix) was used to solve the tasks.